An Information-theoretic Security Analysis of Honeyword: Theoretical Calculation of Flatness

-Before moving on to the next example, we need to make some assumptions about the distribution $P$ of the true password.
-It is a fact that the passwords generated by humans are not random.
-There is a lot of work on describing the distribution of human passwords.
-Many empirical studies have shown that human passwords roughly follow the Zipf distribution \citep{11,12}.
-In the Zipf distribution model, the $r$-th largest probability value is $\frac{r^{-\alpha}}{\sum_{i=1}^n i^{-\alpha}} $, where $\alpha$ is a parameter ($0<\alpha<1$) and $n$ is the size of the password space $\mathcal{PW}$ (i.e. $n=|\mathcal{PW}|$).
-It implies that a few top-ranked passwords account for a high probability.
+Before moving on to the next example, we need to make some assumptions about the distribution $P$ of the real password.
+As we know, passwords generated by humans are not uniformly distributed.
+A series of studies have explored the distribution of human passwords.
+Empirical studies have shown that human passwords approximately follow a Zipf distribution \cite{11,12}.
+In the Zipf distribution model, the probability of the $r$-th largest password is given by $\frac{r^{-\alpha}}{\sum_{i=1}^n i^{-\alpha}} $, where $\alpha$ is a parameter ($0<\alpha<1$) and $n$ is the size of the password space $\mathcal{PW}$ (i.e. $n=|\mathcal{PW}|$).
+This implies that a small number of top-ranked passwords disproportionately contributes to the total probability mass.